XgridInc/xc3/UserGuide.md

 ## How to Use XC3

 Once XC3 infrastructure deployed in your AWS Account, Users needs to be added in Cognito pool with requested role (admin/editor/viewer) in respective cognito group.
-User get random username/password from cognito then he/she can set password on domain by sign in using random credentials.
+User get random username/password from cognito then they can set password on domain by sign in using random credentials.

 ### User Role Guidelines